fuseio/fuse-studio/server/docs/api.md

 <a name="top"></a>
-# fuse-studio-backend v0.1.0
+# Studio Backend API v0.1.0

 The Fuse Studio REST API for accessing the data and the services of the Fuse network in a simple way.
 You can use this API to query and interact with the objects of the Fuse network such as: Communities, Tokens, Bridges and Entities.
+Learn more on https://github.com/fuseio/fuse-studio

 - [Bridge](#Bridge)
 	- [Fetch bridge](#Fetch-bridge)